Handbook

 Guidelines for Potential Consequences:

 a.
-First Offense: Up to a 5-day suspension pending review by school & district administration for recommendation for expulsion, and police referral.
+First Offense: Up to a 5 day suspension pending review by school and district administration for recommendation for expulsion, and police referral.

 11. Fighting/Assault